Alexander-Hjelm/cheatsheets/git.md

 ## git rebase

 Git rebase can be used to change the commit history after a branch has been commited or pushed.
+It can be used to e.g. rename, reorder, squash or remove specific commits.

 ### Interactive